Nwiradiradja/CSCI-381-Python-Programming/MovieProject/README.md

 * Using Pandas to Create Scatter Plot for Correlation Analysis

 ## Explanation
-* Firstly I want to import pandas and load the data as seenn on image 1
+* Firstly I want to import pandas and load the data as seen on image 1
 * After loading and importing I want to review the data by checking the dataframe.
 I check rows and columns by the shape and I check the data types as well as seen on image 2.
 I am also able to check the individual columns for each row for an example genres
 * Now to perform data cleansing I want to remove 3 columns. "movie_imdb_link", "num_critic_for_reviews" and "genre".
 To do so I first review the data as seen on image 3.
 Then i perform a data.drop with the axis as 1 for columns and establishing what column I want to drop as seen on image 4.
 I perform the same method for the other two columns as seen on image 5
 * Now I want to check the data frame shape to ensure the columns were removed.
 As seen before we had 14 rows, after looking at image 6 you can see the column count dropped to 11